lawrencekim5/Resources/Certifications/Security+/Security+_Notes.md

       This will redirect users to the malicious site.

 - Domain hijacking

+      Changes the registration of the domain to redirect users.

 - Zero day
 - Replay
 - Pass the hash
 - Hijacking and related attacks
    - Clickjacking
    - Session hijacking

+            Captures the session ID stored in a cookie to impersonate a user.

    - URL hijacking

+            Uses common tyos of popular URLs to misdirect traffic.

    - Typo squatting

+            Same as URL hijacking

 - Driver manipulation
    - Shimming
    - Refactoring